zahrabeng/mark-react-spa-demo--fetch-with-use-effect/README.md

 Additionally, we've provided an empty dependency array, `[]`.
 Remember, `useEffect` watches for a change in values in its dependency array on a render (and runs the effect if it does) - but, since there are no values that could change, it never runs the callback on a future render (although it runs on the first render - all `useEffect` callbacks are run on first render).

 Can you implement this pattern to fetch data from a different API, e.g. [Kanye West quotes](https://kanye.rest/)?
+(Note: you may get a 525 error when clicking on the link to the Kanye West API, this is a known error and should be resolved by continuing to refresh the page)